tejasvajaitly/nebula/README.md

 - [ ] Setup OpenAI to generate changelog
 - [ ] Setup markdown editor and viewer
 - [ ] Add functionality to publish changelog

+## Notes and Todos

+Organized in [Notion](https://swift-divan-4c4.notion.site/Nebula-1a275c9eb39180be8ec8d85b69f84479?pvs=4) to maintain speed and clarity.